ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 -   [Docker images](https://docs.docker.com/engine/reference/commandline/images/)
 -   [Kubernetes](http://kubernetes.io) artifacts

 It is possible for third parties and the ecosystem to create their own annotations and builder extensions that generate different kinds of deployment artifacts.
 You can publish these extensions within Ballerina Central for others to use.
-For more information, see How To Extend Ballerina.
+For more information, see [How to Extend Ballerina](https://stage.ballerina.io/learn/how-to-extend-ballerina/).

 ### How to Enable Deployment
 A developer enables deployment artifact generation by adding annotations to their Ballerina code:

 1. Import the relevant extension package in the code.
-2. Add relevant annotation within the code.
+2. Add relevant annotations within the code.
 3. Build the Ballerina project.

 #### Docker-Based Deployment